WojciechMula/pyahocorasick/README.rst

 * `ahocorapy <https://github.com/abusix/ahocorapy>`_ by abusix

  * Written in pure Python.
  * Better performance than py-aho-corasick.
-Using pypy search performance comparable to pyahocorasick.
+ * Using pypy, ahocorapy's search performance is only slightly worse than pyahocorasick's.
  * Performs additional suffix shortcutting (more setup overhead, less search overhead for suffix lookups).
  * Includes visualization tool for resulting automaton (using pygraphviz).
  * MIT-licensed, 100% test coverage, tested on all major python versions (+ pypy)